Sharp decay rate for the damped wave equation with convex-shaped damping: Introduction

+\begin{rem} In the case of rectangular H\"older regular damping $a(z)=a(x)$, the optimal decay rate is shown to be $t^{-1+\frac{1}{\beta+3}}$ (\cite{Kl}\cite{DKl}) for all $\beta\geq 0$.
+In our result, the regularity assumptions $\beta>4,m\geq 10$ in the first part and $\beta\geq 10$ in the second part of Theorem \ref{Thm:main} might be relaxed, as far as tools of microlocal analysis can still be applied (for example, the paradifferential calculus for low-regularity symbols).
+We leave open the problem to determine whether the optimal decay rate $t^{-1+\frac{2}{2\beta+7}}$ in Theorem \ref{Thm:main} can be extended to rough dampings (i.e. small $\beta\geq 0$), as well as the case where $a(z)$ is an indicator function for a strictly convex subset. \end{rem}

-\end{rem} \begin{rem} It would be interesting to investigate whether the stable rate $t^{-1+\frac{2}{2\beta+7}}$ in Theorem \ref{Thm:main} is optimal. \end{rem} \begin{rem} It was shown in \cite{AL14} that, when the damping satisfies $|\nabla a|\leq Ca^{1-\frac{1}{\beta}}$ for large enough $\beta$, then \eqref{DWaveT2} is stable at rate $t^{-1+\frac{4}{\beta+4}}$ (Theorem 2.6 of \cite{AL14}).
+\begin{rem} It was shown in \cite{AL14} that, when the damping satisfies $|\nabla a|\leq Ca^{1-\frac{1}{\beta}}$ for large enough $\beta$, then \eqref{DWaveT2} is stable at rate $t^{-1+\frac{4}{\beta+4}}$ (Theorem 2.6 of \cite{AL14}).
 With an additional assumption on $|\nabla^2 a|\leq Ca^{1-\frac{2}{\beta}}$, our proof of Theorem \ref{Thm:main} essentially provides an alternative proof of this rougher stable rate.
-Indeed, we need one more condition for $|\nabla^2 a|$ in order to perform the normal form reduction in the Section \ref{normalformreduction}.
+Indeed, we need one more condition for $|\nabla^2 a|$ only to perform the normal form reduction in the Section \ref{normalformreduction}.
 Once reduced to the one-dimensional setting, we are able to apply the same argument of Burq-Hitrik \cite{BuHi}. \end{rem}

 \begin{rem} For the reason of exhibition, we have used a contradiction argument and the notion of semiclassical defect measures in the proof of Theorem \ref{Thm:main}.
 Comparing to the argument of \cite{AL14}, we do not make use of second semiclassical measures. \end{rem}